05 Aug 12 Critical Retail Industry Performance Metrics (2022)

-But changes in technology and consumer behavior have made some executives question if they’re focusing on the right retail industry performance metrics to grow their company in 2021 and beyond.
+But changes in technology and consumer behaviour have made some executives question if they’re focusing on the right retail industry performance metrics to grow their company in 2022 and beyond.

 In theory, choosing the right retail industry performance metrics can help retailers answer questions like:

 - Do they have the right product mix?

 - Is the right product getting to the right place at the right time?

 But in practice, there are dozens (if not hundreds) of metrics that retailers can track — some of which are less important than others.
 Optimizing the wrong KPI might generate an impressive-looking report, but may have no effect (or a negative effect) on the bottom line.

 So what retail KPIs truly drive profitability and make the best use of a retailer’s investments?

 The reality is that no two retailers are going to focus on the same exact things (nor should they).
 Depending on your unique vertical, merchandising process, vendors, supply chain, etc. — some KPIs will be more important for you than they are for other retailers.